microsoft/iotedge-k8s-doc/src/examples/configmaps.md

 1. Follow steps, or a subset as needed, to install edge deployment into the cluster.

+    >
+    > For simplicity, this tutorial doesn't specify a persistent store for `iotedged` during install.
+However, for any serious/PoC deployment, follow the best practice example shown in step 6 of [iotedged failure resilience tutorial](./ha.html).

     ```bash

     # Create K8s namespace